Find the best open-back headphones on the market, and enjoy the open spacious sound.

 SHP9500 were much more expensive, costing well above $100, making them a steal at their current $75.

-Another fantastic open-back headphone from this German brand, providing an amazing musical experience under $500.
+Another fantastic open-back headphone from this German brand, providing an amazing audio experience.

-Earcups are huge, fitting even the most gigantic ears around.
-They come with velour pads, which feel incredibly on your skin, and can also prevent sweating.
+Earcups are huge, providing a comfortable fit for even the most gigantic ears around.
+They come with velour memory foam earpads, which feel incredibly on your skin, and can also prevent sweating.

 While you probably know Audio-Technica because of their M50x model, these are actually very typical looking headphones from this brand.
 3D Wing design might look weird, but the sound is incredible.